Backdrop – a painted curtain that forms part of the scenery.

 Fun idea: Host POTS Bingo during rehearsals—spin a term, have performers demonstrate it onstage, and let the audience guess where it applies.
 It’s a playful way to reinforce spatial awareness and theatre concepts!

-Go ahead and grab the FREE app to discover thousands more fun wheels!
+Get the FREE app to discover thousands more fun wheels!

 POTS Bingo